José Luis González (writer): First Story

 The first story developed from 1520 to 1820 and focuses on the impact of the African slaves imported to Puerto Rico.
 González contends that the first true people to identify themselves as Puerto Ricans, omitting from consideration the aboriginal Taíno, were the enslaved Africans and their children, sold to Spanish colonists early in the island's Post-Columbian history.
 This is when the first dialectical relationship is born.
-Interrelations between the dominated islanders—enslaved blacks, freed blacks, descendants of slaves and Indians, and the white peasantry, and the dominant islanders—white descendants of born Spaniards on the island,. had relations which led to what González refers to as popular and mixed culture, primarily Afro-Antillean.
+Interrelations between the dominated islanders—enslaved Black people, freed Black people, descendants of slaves and Indigenous people, and the white peasantry, and the dominant islanders—white descendants of born Spaniards on the island,. had relations which led to what González refers to as popular and mixed culture, primarily Afro-Antillean.
 In this relationship, by the eighteenth century, the advances of the majority dominated sector stood out.
 The author points out that the Puerto Rican society, or popular culture, had evolved from then on forward and the national culture at the time would be that popular culture.